oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/introduction/architecture.md

       its own namespace.
   * There is no limit on the number of domains or namespaces that an operator can manage.
-  * If the Elastic Stack integration option is configured to monitor the operator, then a Logstash pod will also be deployed in the operator’s namespace.
+  * If the Elastic Stack integration option is configured to monitor the operator, then a Logstash container will also be created in the operator’s pod.
 * WebLogic domain resources deployed into various namespaces.
   * There can be more than one domain in a namespace, if desired.
   * Every domain resource must be configured with a [domain unique identifier](#domain-uid).